kimikimizz/COMP-322/README.md

 Assignment 2: Rebuilding A1 using OOP, custom Linked List, and pointers.

 Assignment 3: Building BlackJack game using OOP (in progress)

+## About Plagirism
+All codes have been uploaded after the due date of the assignments, and reflect my personal effort. <br />
+Although assignments change each semester, please do let me know if any of these are reused after Winter 2022.